pomelio/cookbook/docs/modules.md

 }
 ```

+Modules are loaded by the platform when a variable or function of module is referenced.
+This makes sure the
+other pages or modules can use the referenced module.

 There are 2 kinds of modules:
 - built-in module,  which is developed by the platform.
 The built-in module path starts with `std` or `ext`
 - user defined module, which is a file with extension `.wby` and saved under the `/bin/modules` folder.

+The module `std.global` doesn't need to be imported and the functions and variables in this module can be referenced directly.

 ## user defined module
 > The extension of a user defined module file is `.wby`.
 Functions and variables can be defined in the module, and all these functions and variables can be referenced by other modules and pages.